Looking for Sunshine Coast tutoring? Maths tuition? English tutor? Primary school? High school?

 Find a tutor

-Sixteen years ago (2003), when Extended Learning Centres Mooloolaba began, Sunshine Coast tutoring options were more limited.
-Now parents have more choice about which maths tutor or English tuition will be optimal for their child.
+Twenty years ago (2002), when Extended Learning Centres Mooloolaba began, Sunshine Coast tutoring options were more limited.
+Now parents have more choice about which maths tutor or English tuition will be optimal for their child – including online tutoring and in-home tutors.
 So please take the time to get to know the people who will be working with your child towards their future.
 Ask all the questions you need to, to feel comfortable and build trust.
 Of course we understand why what we do works, but you need to too.

 It’s not enough that a maths tutor has your child’s best interests at heart.
 They also need to build a connection, discover their motivation, find out what makes them tick, fill critical gaps in their knowledge, give an overview of the road ahead, show your child how to make school work for them.
 Oh, and then there’s subject content, which comes much more easily if all the other pieces are aligned.

 So, please keep in mind the holistic bigger picture, and the point of education: your child’s future career and lifestyle options.